arx-tools/asl-cookbook/docs/weird-behaviors-in-arx-scripts.md

 I have `marker_0004` placed at `60000/0/10000` and `marker_0005` placed at `10000/0/10000`.
 From within `marker_0005` I call `herosay ^dist_marker_0004` and instead of `4000` I get `4001.125`

+Arx's C++ code uses a "fast square root" function internally which makes results this inaccurate.